Noble County, Oklahoma

-Noble County is a county located in the north central part of Oklahoma.
-As of the 2020 census, the population was 10,924.
+Noble County is a county located in the north-central part of Oklahoma.
+As of the 2020 census, its population was 10,924.
 Its county seat is Perry.
-It was part of the Cherokee Outlet in Indian Territory until Oklahoma Territory was created in 1890, and the present county land was designated as County P. After the U. S. government opened the area to non-Indian settlement in 1893, it was renamed Noble County for John Willock Noble, then the United States Secretary of the Interior.
+It was part of the Cherokee Outlet in Indian Territory until Oklahoma Territory was created in 1890, and the present county land was designated as County P. After the U.S. government opened the area to non-Indian settlement in 1893, it was renamed Noble County for John Willock Noble, then the United States secretary of the interior.

 History

 During the 18th and 19th centuries, the area now occupied by Noble County was used as a hunting ground by the Osage Indians.
 In 1835, a treaty with the Cherokees made it part of the so-called Cherokee Outlet.
 During the time of Cherokee ownership, non-native cattlemen who belonged to the Cherokee Strip Live Stock Association leased grazing land from the tribe.
 Later, reservations were created in the northeastern part of the county for the Otoe and Ponca tribes.
 These reservations existed until 1904, when the lands were allotted and added to Noble County.